andreventuravale/never-di/README.md

 `never-di` is intentionally minimal and built with these principles:

-- **Immutable**: containers are never mutated, each `.register` returns a new draft.
+- **Immutable**: container drafts are never mutated[^1]  - each call to `.register` produces a new draft.
 - **Compile-time type safety**: dependency errors are caught at compile time, not runtime.
 - **Function-only**: only plain functions as factories - no classes, no decorators.
-- **Multi-binding**: register the same token multiple times and resolve an array of values.
+- **Multi-binding**: register the same token multiple times and resolve an array of results.
-- **Singletons by design**: factories run once and values are cached.
+- **Singletons by design**: factories run once and results are cached.
 - **Lightweight**: small, simple, with no external dependencies.

+*[^1]: Immutability applies only to drafts.
+Once `seal()` is called, the resulting container is mutable in the sense that resolved values update its internal cache/state.*

 ---